This week, ESRC GPID Director, Andy Sumner, continues the set of blogs on structural transformation and inclusive growth in South East Asia.

 Kuznets might be pleased to see that his ‘statistical pipedream’ of a wider set of inequality statistics was nearer than it was when he wrote, though probably surprised at how his seminal work has been used for many years to justify the neglect of inequality, under the guise that rising inequality was a price worth paying for economic development, something which he never said but is often interpreted to have meant.

 One question is whether the turning point (the exhaustion of surplus rural labour) has been reached.
 Indonesia and Thailand are unlikely to have got to this point, given that a third of the labour force remain in agriculture.
-This would suggest that the upward pressure on inequality that needs counterbalancing has yet to reach the peak, and thus the flow of labour remains from the more equal to the less equal sector, unequalizing unless there is activist public policy continues.
+This would suggest that the upward pressure on inequality that needs counterbalancing has yet to reach the peak, and thus the flow of labour remains from the more equal to the less equal sector, unequalising unless an activist public policy continues.

 Andy Sumner is a Reader in International Development in the Department of International Development, King’s College London.
 He is Director of the ESRC Global Poverty & Inequality Dynamics (GPID) Research Network.